homebase/hb-core/DH-DeepHash.md

 </details>

 #### :cherries:	Q-Path (qpath)
-used by `getQ`, `setQ` and some other commands syntax similar to wildcard path, but "?" used instead of "*" and only this forms supported:
+used by `getQ`, `setQ` and some other commands<br>
+syntax similar to wildcard path, but "?" used instead of "*" and only this forms supported:

     "aa.?.bb"
     "aa.?.bb.?"
     "aa.(xx|yy)"